shuhaowu/firegtask/README.md

 To run this app for local development, you need to install jinja2 and uglifyjs.

+You need to go into js/ and copy settings.js-dist to settings.js and fill it with your own API keys and such.

 Then, simply do

     $ ./manage.py server